ElvisFern/Autonomous-Robot-System/README.md

 # Autonomous-Robot-System

-In order to run this system you will need a DonkeyCar intergrated bot.
+In order to recreate the system below you will need to build a DonKeyCar.

 DonkeyCar
 ---------